num-codex/codex-develop/Feasibility-Query.md

 This file contains the ontology and therefore all criteria available to the user in the user interface.
 It determines the order of display, the "categorisation" of the criteria and tells the user interface how to treat each criterion.

+This ontology tree is split accross mulitple files, each responsible for Category, such as "Demographics".
+The ontology is always provided by the UI-Backend terminology service endpoint.
+The backend provides the option to load terminology based on categories or search through the terminology via a freetext search.

+A JSON schema of the ui ontology tree can be found here: <https://github.com/num-codex/codex-gecco-to-ui-profiles/blob/main/schema/ui-profile-schema.json>

 <details>
 <summary> UI Ontology Tree - Example Excerpt </summary>